Sola-Solutions/backend-interview/README.md

 3. Navigate to `localhost:8080` to see the temporal UI.

-# Setup Task
+# Prework Task: Convert Docker Compose to Kubernetes
-Deploy the Temporal Services described in `docker-compose.yml` to your local kubernetes cluster
+Prework task: **deploy the Temporal Services described in `docker-compose.yml` to your local kubernetes cluster**.

+Come prepared to explain how you set it up and why.

-# Running a Temporal Workflow
+# Validate: Run a Temporal Workflow
 1. `cd activities-examples`
 2. `npm install` to install dependencies.
 3. `npm run start.watch` to start the Worker.